top of page

 Eligibility: Students must have completed at least the 9th grade by June and must be 14 or older by the date of application.
 Applicants must have demonstrated a genuine interest in science and laboratory research and have a 3.5 GPA in science-related subjects.

-The SSRP is a rigorous, seven-week summer program designed for high-achieving high school students interested in exploring cutting-edge biomedical research.
+The SSRP is a rigorous, seven-week summer program for high school students interested in biomedical research.
 The program offers a unique opportunity to work alongside Rockefeller trainees who function as lab leaders, each guiding a group of 8 students.
+SSRP provides exposure to areas such as genetics, immunology, neuroscience, and stem cell biology.
+The program starts with an introduction to the team's research area and familiarization with laboratory techniques and equipment.
+You will select a research question, analyze data, and present your findings at the end-of-program symposium through a poster presentation.

 Location: Rockefeller University, New York